python4mpia/python4mpia/intro/quick-tour.rst

 More Examples
 -------------

 The above examples were shown during the keynote session.
-More examples can be found here.
+More can be found in the :ref:`examples` section.